Abasz/ESPRowingMonitor/docs/settings.md

     '-D PASSPHRASE=MySecretPWD'
 ```

-File name is crucial as that is the name that platformio.ini includes when compiling.
+File name is critical as that is the name that platformio.ini includes when compiling.
+Please note if no wifi-config.ini is provided (or the `LOCAL_SSID` and/or `PASSPHRASE` is not provided as a macro variable) WebSocket monitor will be disabled by the compiler.

 ## Device power management settings